hail-is/hail/dev-docs/releasing.md

 ## Commits were merged after a broken release

-If the release process broken and new commits have merged since we modified the change log, which commit should we release?
+If the release process broke and new commits have merged since we modified the change log, which commit should we release?

 If a commit has been tagged, release that commit.
 If fixes are necessary, create a branch from the